jacksonbull87/Hit-Classification/readme.md

    - Target Variable consists of two evenly balanced classes:
         - Hit (has a value of 1)
            - A track is defined as a Hit if it was listed on the Billboard Hot 100 chart at least once between 2010 and 2019

         - Flop (has value of 0)
            - A track is defined as a flop if any one of the following criteria is true:
                 - The track must not appear in the 'hit' list of that decade.
                 - The track's artist must not appear in the 'hit' list of that decade.
-                - The track must belong to a genre that could be considered non-mainstream and / or                     avant-garde.
+                - The track must belong to a genre that could be considered non-mainstream and/or avant-garde.
                 - The track's genre must not have a song in the 'hit' list.

 ## EDA

 ### Data Cleaning
    - The dataset was already clean when I recieved it.
 There were no missing values or outliers that I had to handle.